realar-project/realar/docs/core.md

 ```

 That code has a graph of dependencies inside. “sum” - reactive expression depends from “A” and “B”, and will react if “A” or “B” changed.
 It is perfectly demonstrated with “on” function (that subscribes to reactive expression) and “console.log” (developer console output).

+In contradistinction to _stream pattern_, operator functions not needed.
+The reactive “sum” operator (in the example below) used a simple “+” operator.

 On each change of “A” or “B” a new value of that sum will appear in the developer console output.